 Let’s take wreck diving as an example.
 The PADI Wreck Diver Specialty consists of 4 wreck dives and will give you the necessary skills to map a wreck, assess the wreck for potential hazards and penetration points and you’ll learn how to safely enter a wreck.
 However, wreck diving also relies on having excellent buoyancy skills, an ability to navigate and deal with low light conditions and what happens if there is some current too?
 By taking a range of PADI specialties you’ll start to see how they overlap and you’ll have a broader skill base to act accordingly – in a wide range of situations.

 Specialty courses also mean more time with a PADI Instructor.
 During your PADI training you’ll learn more from your instructor than just the content of the course – whether it’s just noticing how they use different finning techniques during your drift dives, or watching how regular their breathing bubbles are during a photography course, you’ll be absorbing knowledge every fin kick of the way!

-Achieving your MSD rating exposes you to at least 5 different diving conditions which you otherwise may not have had the confidence to approach.
+Achieving your Master Scuba Diver rating exposes you to at least 5 different diving conditions which you otherwise may not have had the confidence to approach.
 Diving in different environments is all part of the learning curve and your diving education.